Coronavirus Fallout Affects Family Planning

 See you in court, President Trump

 This month, Planned Parenthood of Southwestern Oregon and Planned Parenthood Columbia Willamette joined forces with the Oregon Medical Association to sue the Trump administration to block its gag rule.
 This dangerous and unethical rule would dismantle Title X, the nation’s reproductive health program, which helps people access birth control, breast and cervical cancer screenings, and STI testing and treatment.
-The rule threatens the health care of people in underserved rural communities, people of color, LGBTQ people, immigrants and other people struggling to make ends meet.

 AMA, Planned Parenthood challenge Trump family-planning rule

 In the lawsuit filed in U.S. District Court in Eugene, Oregon, the AMA and Planned Parenthood asserted that the new rule violates a congressional mandate that patients receiving information about their pregnancies through Title X must receive complete, unbiased information about their options.

 Oregon To Sue White House Over Limits On Abortion Providers